weiweijiuzaizhe/paper_reading/Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics.md

 Our architecture estimates inverse depth, $\hat{d}_n$, because it can represent points at infinite distance (such as sky).
 We can obtain inverse depth labels, $d_n$, from an RGBD sensor or stereo imagery.
 Pixels which do not have an inverse depth label are ignored in the loss.

+## 5. Experiments

+We demonstrate the efficacy of our method on CityScapes [13], a large dataset for road scene understanding.
+It comprises of stereo imagery, from automotive grade stereo cameras with a 22cm baseline, labelled with instance and semantic segmentations from 20 classes.
+Depth images are also provided, labelled using SGM [22], which we treat as pseudo ground truth.
+Additionally, we assign zero inverse depth to pixels labelled as sky.
+The dataset was collected from a number of cities in fine weather and consists of 2,975 training and 500 validation images at 2048 × 1024 resolution.
+1,525 images are withheld for testing on an online evaluation server.

+Further training details, and optimisation hyperparameters, are provided in Appendix A.

+### 5.1.
+Model Analysis

+In Table 1 we compare individual models to multi-task learning models using a naive weighted loss or the task uncertainty weighting we propose in this paper.
+To reduce the computational burden, we train each model at a reduced resolution of 128 × 256 pixels, over 50,000 iterations.
+When we downsample the data by a factor of four, we also need to scale the disparity labels accordingly.
+Table 1 clearly illustrates the benefit of multi-task learning, which obtains significantly better performing results than individual task models.
+For example, using our method we improve classification results from 59.4% to 63.4%.

+We also compare to a number of naive multi-task losses.
+We compare weighting each task equally and using approximately optimal weights.
+Using a uniform weighting results in poor performance, in some cases not even improving on the results from the single task model.
+Obtaining approximately optimal weights is difficult with increasing number of tasks as it requires an expensive grid search over parameters.
+However, even these weights perform worse compared with our proposed method.
+Figure 2 shows that using task uncertainty weights can even perform better compared to optimal weights found through fine-grained grid search.

+Second, optimising the task weights using a homoscedastic noise term allows for the weights to be dynamic during training.
+In general, we observe that the uncertainty term decreases during training which improves the optimisation process.

+In Appendix B we find that our task-uncertainty loss is robust to the initialisation chosen for the parameters.
+These quickly converge to a similar optima in a few hundred training iterations.
+We also find the resulting task weightings varies throughout the course of training.
+For our final model (in Table 2), at the end of training, the losses are weighted with the ratio 43 : 1 : 0.16 for semantic segmentation, depth regression and instance segmentation, respectively.

+Finally, we benchmark our model using the full-size CityScapes dataset.
+In Table 2 we compare to a number of other state of the art methods in all three tasks.
+Our method is the first model which completes all three tasks with a single model.
+We compare favourably with other approaches, outperforming many which use comparable training data and inference tools.
+Figure 5 shows some qualitative examples of our model.

+## 6. Conclusions

+We have shown that correctly weighting loss terms is of paramount importance for multi-task learning problems.
+We demonstrated that homoscedastic (task) uncertainty is an effective way to weight losses.
+We derived a principled loss function which can learn a relative weighting automatically from the data and is robust to the weight initialisation.
+We showed that this can improve performance for scene understanding tasks with a unified architecture for semantic segmentation, instance segmentation and per-pixel depth regression.
+We demonstrated modelling task-dependent homoscedastic uncertainty improves the model's representation and each task's performance when compared to separate models trained on each task individually.

+There are many interesting questions left unanswered.
+Firstly, our results show that there is usually not a single optimal weighting for all tasks.
+Therefore, what is the optimal weighting?
+Is multitask learning an ill-posed optimisation problem without a single higher-level goal?

+A second interesting question is where the optimal location is for splitting the shared encoder network into separate decoders for each task?
+And, what network depth is best for the shared multi-task representation?

+Finally, why do the semantics and depth tasks outperform the semantics and instance tasks results in Table 1?
+Clearly the three tasks explored in this paper are complimentary and useful for learning a rich representation about the scene.
+It would be beneficial to be able to quantify the relationship between tasks and how useful they would be for multitask representation learning.